jesustorresdev/yakuake-session/README.md

  * Requires wmctrl to change focus if yakuake is already open.
 Get it from the repo e.g. `apt install wmctrl`

+ * Fish is not a POSIX compliant shell, so yakuake_session detects if it is the user default shell and applies some fixes.
+If the autodetection doesn't work properly, open the script and set the variable FISH_SHELL in the first lines to 1 to apply the fixes unconditionally.

 ## Installation

 Clone this repository.